 Previously, she was the Fund for Reunion-Cotsen Postdoctoral Fellow in LGBT Studies in the Princeton University Society of Fellows in the Liberal Arts.
 She received her Ph.D. in Political Science with a certificate in Women, Gender, and Sexuality Studies from the University of Pennsylvania in 2019.

-Her academic work has appeared or is forthcoming in Perspectives on Politics, Polity, Politics & Gender, Law & Social Inquiry, the Journal of Law, Medicine & Ethics, GLQ: A Journal of Lesbian and Gay Studies, nonsite, the Law and Political Economy Project blog, and various edited volumes.
+Her academic work has appeared or is forthcoming in Perspectives on Politics, Polity, Politics & Gender, Law & Social Inquiry, the Journal of Law, Medicine & Ethics, GLQ: A Journal of Lesbian and Gay Studies, nonsite, the Behavior Therapist, the Law and Political Economy Project blog, and various edited volumes.
 Her public writing has been published by the Nation, Boston Review, the Philadelphia Inquirer, Dissent, Psyche, the Los Angeles Review of Books' Philosophical Salon, and Jacobin.